-NEW DELHI: At a time when Internet of Things (IoT), coupled with big data and video analytics, is the talk of every town globally, making sense of data and its optimum, secured storage is the key for the governments including in India, a top executive of US data storage company has said.
+NEW DELHI: At a time when the Internet of Things (IoT), coupled with big data and video analytics, is the talk of every town globally, making sense of data and its optimum, secured storage is the key for the governments including in India, a top executive of US data storage company has said.

-Increasing terrorist threats, cyber crimes and data breaches are driving investments in monitoring, security in IT and video surveillance systems in the country, said Anil Valluri, President, NetApp India and SAARC.
+Increasing terrorist threats, cyber crimes, and data breaches are driving investments in monitoring, security in IT and video surveillance systems in the country, said Anil Valluri, President, NetApp India, and SAARC.

 In an era of enterprise Cloud, NetApp that recently declared revenues of $5.6 billion for fiscal 2016, is seeking to capture a bigger pie in India with its top-of-the-line secured data storage and expertise in all-flash array market.

 "At present, we are working with two Indian states and will soon deploy NetApp storage solutions in six to seven others.
 Our 'Smart City' campaign is centered on three key areas: citizen security, intelligent traffic management system (ITMS), and smart metering (of electricity supply)," Valluri told IANS in an interview.